contourpy/contourpy/docs/quickstart.rst

    [array([0, 6], dtype=uint32)])

 The output data is more complicated, it is a tuple of two lists each of which has a length of one corresponding to a single polygon.
-The first numpy array has shape ``(6, 2)`` and is the ``(x, y)`` coordinates of the 6 points that make up the polygon; the first and last points are the same.
-The second numpy array is an integer array of offsets into the points array; here the offsets cover the whole length of the points array indicating that it is a single polygon.
-This is explained further in section XXX.
+The first `NumPy`_ array has shape ``(6, 2)`` and is the ``(x, y)`` coordinates of the 6 points that make up the polygon; the first and last points are the same.
+The second `NumPy`_ array is an integer array of offsets into the points array; here the offsets cover the whole length of the points array indicating that it is a single polygon.
+This is explained further in :ref:`fill_type`.

 .. note::